 On systems such as UNIX where programs can read their own command line name, and where files may be linked to two or more names, then programs can modify their behavior according to the name by which they are called.
 Many UNIX TEX and METAFONT installations exploit this in order to load different format and base files, one for each of the various names to which TEX and METAFONT are linked.
-Such installations can often be recognised by the presence of the executable 'virmf' in one of the directories in the PATH.
+Such installations can often be recognized by the presence of the executable 'virmf' in one of the directories in the PATH.

-For example, if a base file called 'third.base' resides where METAFONT can find it (see section 4.8 below), then virmf can be linked to third.
-In UNIX, a hard link is formed by ln virmf third
+For example, if a base file called 'third.base' resides where METAFONT can find it, then virmf can be linked to third.
+In UNIX, a hard link is formed by ln virmf third ln -s virmf third ln plain.base mf.base